As a kid, buttermints were always the indulgent pseudo dessert we got after having dinner at a semi-fancy restaurant.

 Easy Homemade Buttermints

-Melt-in-your-mouth buttermints that are surprisingly easy to make at home.
+A perfect appetizer or gift, these melt-in-your-mouth buttermints that are surprisingly easy to make at home.
+Customize them with different colors!

 rate this recipe